pankaj-Makhijani/cloud_assessment_backend/README.md

-How to use this project?
+# How to use this project?

-In order to use this project clone this repo
+## Firstly Creating backend in our pc
+Clone this repo.
 Install npm modules aws-sdk,fs,express,cors,path,body-parser,mysql,nodemailer,nodemon

-download aws-cli and in terminal write aws-configure and provide secret key and access key credentials.
+download aws-cli and in terminal write aws-configure and provide secret key and access key credentials so that you can manage your aws services from your terminal.

 create s3 bucket
-provide it's name environment variable make public access to this bucket create new role which will be used by your code to access s3 bucket provide its access key and secret key in environment variables. create new policy to access s3 bucket and associate it with new s3 role.
+provide it's name in the environment variable make public access to this bucket create new role which will be used by your code to access s3 bucket provide its access key and secret key in environment variables. create new policy to access s3 bucket and associate it with new s3 role.